tnshq/ESRGAN/README.md

 <img width="333" height="81" alt="Screenshot 2025-08-23 at 9 20 07 PM" src="https://github.com/user-attachments/assets/bb40eb2b-34b4-4712-a5df-5858d314a90e" />
 <img width="771" height="115" alt="Screenshot 2025-08-23 at 9 36 15 PM" src="https://github.com/user-attachments/assets/95dbdbe6-7283-4b83-825f-59539b298376" />

-## How to Use

-1.  **Setup**: Run the initial cells to mount Google Drive, configure Kaggle, download, and organize the dataset, and install libraries.
-2.  **Model Definition**: Run the cells defining the `ResidualDenseBlock`, `RRDB`, `Generator`, and `Discriminator` classes.
-3.  **Dataset Class**: Run the cell defining the `DIV2KDataset` class.
-4.  **Training**: Run the cell to set up the training and the cell containing the training loop.
-You can choose to train from scratch or load an existing model if available.
-5.  **Inference (Optional)**: Run the cells defining the inference and display functions.
-You can then use the testing code or the `upload_and_test()` function to apply the model to images.
-6.  **Evaluation (Optional)**: Run the cells defining the metric calculation functions and the cell to calculate and display PSNR, SSIM, and FID on the validation set.
-The output of this cell will include the calculated average PSNR, SSIM, and FID scores.